BryanHogan/bryanhogan/src/pages/now.md

 During that time I traveled between these countries quite frequently, I might've been to Korea 5 times in that year alone.

-Now I'm looking to stay in one place and build up some financial stability.
+Now I'm back in Germany.
+I'm looking for work.